Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 I would most certainly not advise this Camino to be your first Camino, as your up/downhill hiking and endurance skills will be put to the test.
 This is not a well-supported route, with long distances between albergues, up and over high mountain passes.

-If this is your first Camino, you should probably have backpacking skills, long-distance hiking skills and the flexibility to weather cultural complications.
+If this is your first Camino, you should probably have backpacking skills, long-distance hiking skills and the flexibility to deal with cultural complications and changes in the weather at altitude.

 Surprisingly, there are many public fountains (fuentes) along the route, so water is less of an issue than on some Caminos.